-If you don't pay the fees and special assessments imposed by your homeowners' association, in most cases, a lien will usually automatically attach to your property.
+If you don't pay the fees and special assessments that your homeowners' association (HOA) imposes, in most cases, a lien will automatically attach to your property.
 The lien will typically attach to the home as of:

-In Colorado, for example, HOAs have a super lien that has priority over a first deed of trust (mortgage) to the extent of six months worth of delinquent assessments (Colo.
+In Colorado, for example, HOAs have a super lien that has priority over a first deed of trust to the extent of six months' worth of common expense assessments that would have become due before a foreclosure.
+(Colo.
 Rev. Stat. § 38-33.3-316).
-In Nevada, nine months of assessments have super lien status (Nev.
+In Nevada, nine months of assessments have super-lien status.
+(Nev.
 Rev. Stat. § 116.3116).

 Once the foreclosure sale has been completed and all redemption periods have expired, the purchaser at the foreclosure sale is responsible for paying current and future HOA assessments.